 Most drug manufacturers sponsor what’s called Patient Assistance Programs.
 These programs are intended to help those who can’t afford their prescription drugs obtain them absolutely FREE!

-We, at Free Medicine Program, cut through the red tape by actually assisting you in applying for enrollment in patient assistance programs, and with the cooperation of your physician you may be able obtain prescription medicine free of charge.
+We, at Free Medicine Program, cut through the red tape by actually assisting you in applying for enrollment in patient assistance programs, and with the cooperation of your physician, you may be able to obtain prescription medicine free of charge.